peterngng/SmartMusicPlayer/README.md

 ### Add one song manually

-1. Click **Add One Song**
+1. Click **Add One Song**.
-2. Choose a WAV file
+2. Choose a WAV file.
-3. Enter title, artist, and album
+3. Enter title, artist, and album.
-4. The song is saved into the database and shown in the song list
+4. The song is saved into the database and shown in the song list.

 ### Import many songs

-1. Click **Scan Folder**
+1. Click **Scan Folder**.
-2. Choose a folder containing music files
+2. Choose a folder containing music files.
-3. The application scans the folder in the background
+3. The application scans the folder in the background.
-4. Matching files are added into the database
+4. Matching files are added into the database.

 ### Play music

-1. Select a song from the list
+1. Select a song from the list.
-2. Click **Play** or double-click the song
+2. Click **Play** or double-click the song.
-3. Use pause, stop, next, previous, and progress bar click-to-seek as needed
+3. Use pause, stop, next, previous, and progress bar click-to-seek as needed.

 ### Create and manage playlists

-1. Click **Create Playlist**
+1. Click **Create Playlist**.
-2. Add selected songs with **Add To Playlist**
+2. Add selected songs with **Add To Playlist**.
-3. Click a playlist on the left to view its songs
+3. Click a playlist on the left to view its songs.
-4. Use rename, remove, delete, export, and import options as needed
+4. Use rename, remove, delete, export, and import options as needed.

 ## Notes